RedPitaya/Documentation/quickStart/connect/connect.rst

    .. figure:: connect-6.png

 #.
-When your Red Pitaya board is connected, the IP address will be shown on the user interface.
+When your Red Pitaya board is connected, the IP address will be shown in the user interface.
 This IP address is only for the WiFi connection.
    You can check the connection by inputting a WiFi IP address in the web browser URL field (press enter after inputting).

    .. figure:: connect-7.png